 Problems From Relying on Authority

 For this reason, society places great emphasis on the experience of others.
 As children, you and I were expected to obey our parents, teachers and to respect authority, just as we expect and require our children to do the same.
-There is no doubt that Santayana was correct when he said that those who do not learn from history, that is, from the mistakes of others, are destined to repeat it.
-Therefore, taking the experience and advice of parents, friends, respected authorities or ancient wisdom provides immense opportunities to avoid much of the pain caused by both ignorance and stupidity.
+Taking the experience and advice of parents, friends, respected authorities or ancient wisdom provides immense opportunities to avoid much of the pain caused by both ignorance and stupidity.
 Having the collective wisdom of the ages at our fingertips on the internet is a transformational breakthrough in our ability to avoid mistakes by learning from the experience of others.
+Clearly, exterior sources of objectivity are extraordinarily important and useful.

 However, at the same time we have all experienced problems that were caused by trusting the authority of parents, respected friends, employers, lawyers, gurus or politicians.
-If we are trained from childhood to trust and obey authority and we then find that it is untrustworthy and unworthy of our obedience, or are simply inadequate for the problems with which we are confronted, what then?
+If we are trained from childhood to trust and obey authority and we then find that those sources are untrustworthy and unworthy of our obedience, or are simply inadequate for the problems with which we are confronted, what then?
 Where do we turn?

 Why Relying on Internalized Voices of Authority is Dangerous